 - Request forms can be found here: individual or student group or faculty-led.
-Forms should be completed as soon as possible, and no later than sixty days prior to travel.
+Forms should be completed as soon as possible, and no later than thirty days prior to travel.

 - SARAC may determine that a high risk travel destination does not require a “Request for Exception to Travel” if that destination has recently been reviewed by SARAC and there have been no major changes in safety or security since the approval.
 SARAC may reinstate the requirements for a “Request for Exception to Travel” at any time.